RayBenefield/dev-xp/worklog.md

 # Worklog

+## #79, #80, #81

+I DID IT!!!!
+I got a prompting system that updates and adds new snapshots properly.
+Took a bunch of work with `readline`, but I actually pulled it off today.
+Makes me super happy so theoretically I have a useable testing system now.
+It only handles snapshots and no assertions, but it is a HUGE start.
+Super pumped for having started my own testing framework.
+Super excited about this... seriously.
+LOTS of refactoring that needs to be done.
+But good stuff overall and it works the way I want it to.
+I still need a multi-test runner and an assertion system, but should be good.

 ## #75, #76, #77, #78

 So I'm in this vicious exploration cycle right now just exploring.
 The part I'm